Updated: March 29, 2023

 Current School Councillors

-- Janet Di Pilla (Principal/Executive Officer)
+Janet Di Pilla

 School Council Code of Practice

-Parents, teachers, principal, teacher’s aides, office staff and students at Brunswick East Primary School cooperate to ensure the provision of the best learning opportunities for the students in our care, and to work towards the achievement of our vision.
+Parents, teachers, principal, teacher’s aides, office staff, and students at Brunswick East Primary School cooperate to ensure the provision of the best learning opportunities for the students in our care and to work towards the achievement of our vision.
 All government schools in Victoria have a school council.
 They are legally formed bodies that are given powers to set the key directions of a school within centrally provided guidelines.
 In doing so, a school council is able to directly influence the quality of education provided to its students.

 School Council operates within government regulations and guidelines and provides direction, accountability, finance and decisions to ensure Brunswick East Primary School is achieving at the very high standard demanded by the community.
-Government guidelines for School Councils can be accessed from the DEECD website.
+Government guidelines for School Councils can be accessed from the DEET website.

 School Council Policies